 I do not charge for information, but most people offer a donation of around $100 dollars to help with Heidi’s wages and the other costs associated with hardware and software that drives the website (more wealthy individuals may consider larger donations).

 Note: if I am busy, which I sometimes am, it is only fair that I give preference to people who have donated.

 Depending on the level of your background knowledge you may have difficulty understanding or interpreting some of the material, which is sometimes complex, so be careful not to make unjustified assumptions.
-You can ‘right-click’ on something and learn more about it, whether that is the definition of a word or term, or explanation in some source such as Wikipedia.
-Explanations and elaborations are usually only a click away, so do not complain I use big words you can’t understand.
+You can usually ‘right-click’ on something and learn more about it, whether that is the definition of a word or term, or explanation in some source such as Wikipedia.
+Explanations and elaborations are usually only a click away, so do not complain I use big words you cannot understand.

 I do not keep notes and records of conversations, therefore if you contact me subsequently it may be useful for you to keep a record of any previous discussion.

 Obviously, I cannot undertake to be available at short notice, you should always have a healthcare provider locally to whom you can refer to for emergencies or urgent advice.

 Have you checked with the time zone to make sure you’re ringing at an appropriate time,

 Check the Skype availability Icon (available or not).